bitovi/hatchify/doc/schema/attribute-types/string.md

 # Grid Behavior

 The string value in its entirety is shown.
+Null values and empty string values are shown as an empty table cell.

 ![stringNullFilter](https://github.com/bitovi/hatchify/assets/109013/9e67c44d-11c2-434e-9bcc-68cefbfc3f95)